janpauldahlke/angular-multi-project-scaffolding/README.md

-# How create an Angular Multi-Project scaffolding with the workspace, your application, library, PWA, SSR, ESLint, Prettier, GIT and IDE (Visual Studio Code) configuration in Angular 12, 13, 14, 15 or 16.
+# How create an Angular Multi-Project scaffolding with the workspace, your application, library, PWA, SSR, ESLint, Stylelint, Prettier, GIT and IDE (Visual Studio Code) configuration in Angular 12, 13, 14, 15 or 16.

 by [Marcos Cazaux](https://marcoscazaux.com) · JUN 2023